julesjazz/grapefruitlab/content/print/pity-fear.md

 I used to be a theater person.
 Can you imagine?
 I mean, yeah, I am on stage.
 But I don’t really *act*.
 I’m not… This isn’t my job!

 So I guess Thespis was the first poet to write for an actor, himself, performing in character.
 Or the first Greek?
 But Sappho was writing and performing in character a hundred years before that, so why doesn’t she count?
 She was famous for it!
 Performing *as herself, Sappho*.

 The “lyric I” — that’s what they call it.
-Writing in first person.

-*Lyric*, as in *accompanied by a lyre*.
+Writing in first person. *Lyric*, as in *accompanied by a lyre*.
 No offense, Josie.
-It’s like a guitar, but older.
-More Greek.
-She was a pop star!
-Like Taylor Swift or whatever.
-Plato called her the *The Tenth Muse*, *The Mortal Muse*, or just *The Poetess.* Which is in contrast to *The Poet*, masculine, Homer.
-If he even existed, I guess we’re not sure.
-He might have been *a poetic tradition,* whatever that means. *They* might have been a poetic tradition?

 Homer and all the other *boy poets* were obsessed with epic battles, and divine heroes — Captain America, Superman, The Human Torch.
 Third person war stories, just writing down what happened, like a good journalist.
 But then Sappho comes along and makes it all personal, talking about her own experience.
 Her feelings. *Eros* — Passion, desire, and unfulfilled longing.
 She was, get this, “*accused by some of being irregular in her ways and a woman-lover.”*